jhauberg/comply/README.md

 Avoiding dependencies, especially complex ones, makes `comply` much leaner, easier to use and more portable.

-Because it does not even attempt to do deal with the pre-processing, it does not need to know about any include paths, standard library or anything like that either.
+Because it does not even attempt to deal with the pre-processing, it does not need to know about any include paths, standard library or anything like that either.
 You can just point and shoot at any C source file.

 However, the bad news is that pre-processor directives, such as `#define`, which are widely and commonly used, won't be resolved properly when `comply` looks at it.
 This means that macros can cause a lot of trouble and potentially cause false-positives.